zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 Smush can take care of all your image compression needs, for free!

-However, if you'd like to Super Smush lossy compression, the ability to optimize image up to 32MB, and bulk smush optimization for all your images in just one-click, you can always take the next step with <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.
+However, if you'd like Super Smush lossy compression, the ability to optimize images up to 32MB, bulk smush optimization for all your images in just one-click, auto-convert PNG to JPEG, the ability to Smush and make a copy of your full-sized images (to restore them at any point) you can always take the next step with <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.

 == Frequently Asked Questions ==